LeslieDancey/FME_Desktop_Advanced/more_user_parameters.md

 In some cases the author will actually want to give the end-user control over an FME parameter.

 In this scenario the author will create a user parameter, and then link it to the FME parameter.

+For example, here the author has a workspace that writes Shape data:

+They wish to give the end-user control over whether a spatial index is created or not

+They already have a user parameter defined called WriteSpatialIndex, with choices Yes and No, however the user parameter does not do anything yet.
+It must be linked to the FME parameter.

+The author can do this by either right-clicking the FME parameter and choosing Link to User Parameter, or they can right-click the User parameter and choose Apply To [FME Parameter].

+Now the FME parameter is linked to the User Parameter, so whatever the user chooses will be applied directly to Write Spatial Index

+If the author changes their mind, there is always an option to unlink the user parameter and return to direct author control: